mattinsler/mongodb-shell-layer/README.md

 # mongodb-shell-layer

-Plugin to enable mongodb shell using your layer-cake configuration
+layer-cake plugin to open a mongodb shell using your layer-cake configuration

 ## Installation